WesH0use/AWS_Developer_Notes/Security.md

 _Long polling makes it inexpensive to retrieve messages from your Amazon SQS queue as soon as the messages are available_.
 Long polling helps reduce the cost of using Amazon SQS by eliminating the number of empty responses (when there are no messages available for a ReceiveMessage request) and false empty responses (when messages are available but aren't included in a response).
 When the wait time for the ReceiveMessage API action is greater than 0, long polling is in effect.
 The maximum long polling wait time is 20 seconds.

+### An Amazon Simple Queue Service (SQS) has to be configured between two AWS accounts for shared access to the queue.
+AWS account A has the SQS queue in its account and AWS account B has to be given access to this queue.
+Which of the following options need to be combined to allow this cross-account access?
+(Select three)

+**The account A administrator creates an IAM role and attaches a permissions policy**

+**The account A administrator attaches a trust policy to the role that identifies account B as the principal who can assume the role**

+**The account B administrator delegates the permission to assume the role to any users in account B**

+To grant cross-account permissions, you need to attach an identity-based permissions policy to an IAM role.
+For example, the AWS account A administrator can create a role to grant cross-account permissions to AWS account B as follows:

+The account A administrator creates an IAM role and attaches a permissions policy—that grants permissions on resources in account A—to the role.

+The account A administrator attaches a trust policy to the role that identifies account B as the principal who can assume the role.

+The account B administrator delegates the permission to assume the role to any users in account B. This allows users in account B to create or access queues in account A.

 # Users
 ### A HealthCare mobile app uses proprietary Machine Learning algorithms to provide early diagnosis using patient health metrics.
 To protect this sensitive data, the development team wants to transition to a scalable user management system with log-in/sign-up functionality that also supports Multi-Factor Authentication (MFA) Which of the following options can be used to implement a solution with the LEAST amount of development effort?
 (Select two)